dhth/kplay/README.md

   kplay <PROFILE> [flags]

 Flags:
-  -c, --config-path string      location of kplay's config file (default "/Users/user/Library/Application Support/kplay/kplay.yml")
+      --commit-messages         whether to start the TUI with the setting "commit messages" ON (default true) -c, --config-path string      location of kplay's config file (default "/Users/user/Library/Application Support/kplay/kplay.yml")
   -g, --consumer-group string   consumer group to use (overrides the one in kplay's config file)
       --display-config-only     whether to only display config picked up by kplay